vermelR/Music-Share/README.md

-# BeMusic
+# HackMIT - Music Share
-A "BeReal" styles application catered to music enthusiast who want to share what they are currently listening to
+We wanted to change the way music was shared nad lsitenned to by the majority of people.
+Creating this mock design that allows for users to continue to listen to their music BUT share it for others to see recommendations that they could enjoy.